Andriy Portnov: In the Presidential Administration

-After Tymoshenko's defeat in the presidential elections in 2010, to Viktor Yanukovych, Portnov defended her interests in the Supreme Administrative Court.
+After Tymoshenko's defeat in the presidential elections of 2010, to Viktor Yanukovych, Portnov defended her interests in the Supreme Administrative Court.
 He later stated that he considered going to court as inappropriate and took up the case under pressure from Tymoshenko.
 After the presidential campaign, he stopped legal services for BYuT and resigned from the post of deputy head of the BYuT faction.
 Portnov's parliamentary group went over to the side of the Party of Regions.

 On 2 April 2010, he accepted the offer of President Yanukovych to take the position of Deputy Head of the Administration of the President of Ukraine and the Head of the Main Directorate for Judicial Reform and Judicial System.
-To the BYuT faction, Portnov's transfer to the Yanukovych administration was negatively perceived treason.
+To the BYuT faction, Portnov's transfer to the Yanukovych administration was negatively perceived as treason.
 Yanukovych introduced Portnov to the council of the National Bank of Ukraine, as well as to the supervisory boards of OJSC State Savings Bank of Ukraine and OJSC State Export-Import Bank of Ukraine.

 In April 2011, as a result of the administrative reform, Portnov was transferred to the position of adviser to the president and head of the Main Directorate for the Judicial System of the Presidential Administration.
 In 2011, he headed a group to develop a draft of the new Criminal Procedure Code of Ukraine, which was adopted by parliament in April 2012, and entered into force in November 2012.

-Members of parliament Pysarenko Pylypenko, Oliynyk were the leaders of the ideas on changes in the legislation initiated by Portnov himself, in the parliament and society.
+Members of parliament Pysarenko Pylypenko and Syvaloslav Oliynyk were the leaders of the ideas on changes in the legislation initiated by Portnov himself, in the parliament and society.
 They were referred to as the "Portnov group."
 Portnov said about the new code that it "introduces a competitive model of criminal proceedings of the European type."
 Experts and human rights activists had many comments and reservations about the new Code.
-On the one hand, it was a step forward in comparison with the old "Soviet" criminal procedure legislation, but on the other hand, the new Code set a number of problems that create obstacles for Ukraine's movement towards legal legislation. В експертів та правозахисників було багато зауважень та застережень щодо нового Кодексу. З одного боку — це був крок вперед у порівнянні зі старим «радянським» кримінально-процесуальним законодавством, але з іншого боку, новий Кодекс заклав низку проблем, які породжують перепони для руху України до правового законодавства.
+On the one hand, it was a step forward in comparison with the old "Soviet" criminal procedure legislation, but on the other hand, the new Code set a number of problems which can create obstacles for Ukraine's movement towards legal legislation.